AgentOps-AI/agentops/examples/camelai_examples/README.md

 ## Simple Example; Creating a Bladewolf AI

 In this example, we use a csv file to short tune an LLM!
 We make it sounds like Bladewolf from MGR, before having it give us information.

 [Access the Journal By Clicking Here](./camelai-simple-example.ipynb).

+> [!NOTE]
+> You need the Bladewolf Training CSV for this, you can find it [here](./Bladewolf-Training-Data.csv).

 ## Tool Example; Apex Legends Internet Search